Space in Schools

 The project has students draw on knowledge and skills in science and math and then using this knowledge in the context of solving a real problem.
 They should develop design scenarios and then use research in all areas of Science, Technology, Engineering & Mathematics (STEM) to develop their concept for a Biomedical Space Hub.

-Using a product called Sketch-up students will build a 3D model of their design.
+Using a product called Sketch-up, students will build a 3D model of their design.
 Sketch-up is a straightforward and easy to use 3D modelling tool which the students will learn quite quickly.
 There is a plethora of on-line training material on how to use Sketch-up.

 The Challenge Task

-You are a team of Engineers, Scientist and Entrepreneurs and you must form a virtual company consisting of up to five students who will all have different roles and responsibilities in the process of designing the Bio-Medical Space Hub.
+You are a team of Engineers, Scientists and Entrepreneurs and you must form a virtual company consisting of up to five students who will all have different roles and responsibilities in the process of designing the Bio-Medical Space Hub.

 As a newly formed company, you’ll need to create a well-structured organisation.
 Each member of your team needs a clear role, title and share the workload for the duration of the project.
 These roles may include the following: